mfikes/bocko-canvas/README.md

 # License

+Copyright © 2015 Mike Fikes

-Distributed under the Eclipse Public License, which is also used by Clojure.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.